gitter-badger/infrastructure/markdown/CassandreStartup.markdown

 ## Start Hadoop Cluster

-You need to verify [conf/cassandra.yaml](/conf/cassandra/cassandra.yaml)
+You need to verify the variables in [conf/cassandra.yaml](/conf/cassandra/cassandra.yaml).
+In our case, we separate Cassandra data in a specific location, to avoid huge data growth breaking the partition in production.

 	#!/bin/bash